 The Lamont-Doherty Core Repository curates and archives a diverse collection of deep sea cores, coral cores, marine dredge samples, terrestrial cores from lakes and wetlands, as well as a number of special collections such as the CLIMAP samples, Prof. Jim Hayes' radiolarian collection, and a collection of cores that have been vacuum-sealed since they were first collected.

-You can search the LDCR holdings using two interfaces, through NGDC, or with GeoMapApp here
+You can search the LDCR holdings using GeoMapApp or with NCEI (formerly NGDC).

 You can read more about specific collections by scrolling down or following links to left.